jaymedavis/hubble/README.md

 	value  - the value of the data point (a specified value)

+If the value has been set and you want to increment it by one, you can set the value as **increment** (sample below)

 ### If you want to poll a value at a specified interval, use these fields (not compatible with value)

 	poll_url      - the url of the web request